awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.Scenarios.md

 **Note**
  The ClassicLink features are only visible in the consoles for accounts and regions that support EC2\-Classic\.
 For more information, see [ ClassicLink](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html) in the *Amazon EC2 User Guide for Linux Instances\.*

-## A DB instance in a VPC accessed by a client application through the internet<a name="USER_VPC.Scenario4"></a>

-To access a DB instance in a VPC from a client application through the internet, you configure a VPC with a single public subnet, and an internet gateway to enable communication over the internet\.

-The following diagram shows this scenario\.

-![\[A DB Instance in a VPC Accessed by a Client Application Through the internet\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/GS-VPC-network.png)

-We recommend the following configuration:

-+ A VPC of size /16 \(for example CIDR: 10\.0\.0\.0/16\)\.
-This size provides 65,536 private IP addresses\.
-+ A subnet of size /24 \(for example CIDR: 10\.0\.0\.0/24\)\.
-This size provides 256 private IP addresses\.
-+ An Amazon Aurora DB instance that is associated with the VPC and the subnet\.
-Amazon RDS assigns an IP address within the subnet to your DB instance\.
-+ An internet gateway which connects the VPC to the internet and to other AWS products\.
-+ A security group associated with the DB instance\.
-The security group's inbound rules allow your client application to access to your DB instance\.

-For information about creating a DB instance in a VPC, see [Creating a DB instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.InstanceInVPC)\.